Asqatasun/Asqatasun/docs/Rule-6-2-1.md

 ## Notes

-***Definition of not-pertinent link title :***
+**Definition of not-pertinent link title attribute :**

-A link title is regarded as not-pertinent in the following cases :
+A link `"title"` attribute is regarded as not-pertinent in the following cases :

--   the link title is empty
+-   the link `"title"` attribute is empty
--   the link title is identical to the link text
+-   the link `"title"` attribute is identical to the link text
--   the link title is blacklisted
+-   the link `"title"` attribute is blacklisted (regarding the **LinkTextBlacklist** nomenclature)
--   the link only contains not alphanumerics characters
+-   the link `"title"` attribute only contains not alphanumerics characters